microsoft/TypeScript-Handbook/pages/Interfaces.md

 # Indexable Types

 Similarly to how we can use interfaces to describe function types, we can also describe types that we can "index into" like `a[10]`, or `ageMap["daniel"]`.
-Indexable types have something called an *index signature* that describes the types we can use to index into the object, along with the corresponding return types when indexing.
+Indexable types have an *index signature* that describes the types we can use to index into the object, along with the corresponding return types when indexing.
 Let's take an example:

 ```ts